FDOT District Four - Palm Beach Header Image

 State Road (SR) 710/Beeline Highway Reconstruction Projecat

-Starting Sunday night, Mar.
-23, through Friday morning, Apr.
-4, the SR 710/Beeline Highway between just north of the Haverhill Road intersection and just south of the North Jog Road intersection will be closed nightly from 8 p.m. to 6 a.m.
-Sunday through Thursday to allow for the safe demolition of the SR 91/Florida's Turnpike bridge.
-Please see the attached flyer for more information.
+The SR 710/Beeline Highway southeast bound outside lane between just north of the Haverhill Road intersection and just south of the North Jog Road intersection will be closed nightly from 8 p.m. to 6 a.m., Tuesday night, April 29 through Friday morning, May 2 to allow for the safe demolition of the SR 91/Florida's Turnpike bridge.

 SR 710/Beeline Highway from SR 708/Blue Heron to Northlake Boulevard will have one inside lane closed in each direction daily, 7 a.m. until 6 p.m., Monday through Friday.